Greetings music lovers!

 I’ve really enjoyed listening to music & playing with hi-fi gear over the years, it’s such a great hobby!

 I feel so blessed to have friends with similar interests where I live now, and I want to give a big shout out to Ron, Leo, George, Pete, Stephaen, John, and all of you, who make my life a much better place to inhabit!

 I retired from my day job of ‘managing’ science programs & projects at a national laboratory (I’m a chemist by training) at the end of 2017, so donations to help keep Jeff’s Place up & running are more welcome than ever.

-Now my life is focused on taking care of & spending time with my 93 year old Mom who’s moved near to me, riding my bicycle whenever I can, writing about hi-fi, listening to music, spending time with friends, doing a little photography, and traveling when I can.
+Now my life is focused on taking care of and spending time with my 93 year old Mom who’s moved near to me, riding my bicycle whenever I can, writing about hi-fi, listening to music, spending time with friends, doing a little photography, and traveling when I can afford it.

 Ok, now it’s time to turn up the jazz!